 Our proprietary bank-grade platform, Hex Safe, is built on IBM Hyper Protect services.
 This includes enterprise-scale protected memory enclaves, FIPS 140-2 Level 4 hardware security modules, industry leading data confidentiality, and regulatory compliance support through strict controls on external and privileged user access to sensitive data such as account profiles, transaction approval rules, AML ratings, KYC documentation, compliance/audit, and statement data.

 This strategic partnership with IBM provides our institutional custody platform the strictest security and privacy infrastructure underpinned by IBM LinuxONE.

 LinuxONE is a hardware platform that is optimized to run on the Linux operating system and leverages its architecture for providing unique value.
 It can be utilized in both private and multi-cloud environments for various workloads and use-cases.

 On LinuxONE, security is built into the hardware and software.

 The Federal Information Processing Standard (FIPS) Publication 140-2 is a U.S. government standard that sets rules for the minimum level of security for cryptographic modules in IT products.

-All of Hex Trust’s applications are primarily hosted on Amazon Web Services (AWS), giving our products and services the benefits they provide their clients such as physical/software/operational security, flexibility, reliability, and scalability.
+All of Hex Trust’s applications are primarily hosted on Amazon Web Services (AWS) and Google Cloud Platform (GCP), giving our products and services the benefits they provide their clients such as physical/software/operational security, flexibility, reliability, and scalability.